-How Fear of Death Can Ruin Life
+How Fear of Death Ruins Life

-Testimonies from people who’ve died and been brought back are overwhelmingly positive.
+Testimonies from people who’ve clinically died and been brought back are overwhelmingly positive.
 Many report feeling love and peace on the other side.
 A few didn’t even want to come back.

 Death Anxiety